domagojk/redux-orchestrate/README.md

 Luckily, we decided to dispatch facts rather then intents, so we can distinguish an enter key from a button click.

-All we need to do now, is send this data to some server:
+All we need to do now is send this data to some server:

 ```javascript
 const processManager = [